RonaldHolguin/QA-Test-Automation/README.md

         ('Ana García', 'A039', 'Derecho Internacional', 23, 'Derechos Humanos', 3.7),
         ('Diego Ramírez', 'A040', 'Ingeniería Biomédica', 22, 'Bioinstrumentación', 4.1);

-4)Write a query to get the average of the GPA from all the students which name starts with ‘A’.
+4) Write a query to get the average of the GPA from all the students which name starts with ‘A’.

     SELECT AVG(GPA) AS Promedio_GPA
     FROM Student
     WHERE Name LIKE 'A%';

-5)Write a query to get the list of students that are in the same class, have a GPA higher than 3.5/5.0 and order them by Age and Name.
+5) Write a query to get the list of students that are in the same class, have a GPA higher than 3.5/5.0 and order them by Age and Name.

     SELECT *
     FROM Student